haru-project/haru_drums_ros_driver/README.md

 sound tracks).

 ## Record and play beats
+`beat_creator.py` module takes charge of Creating and reproducing beat files, which are scripts that contain information about color hit, color id and the time between last hit.

 If you want to record and play your own beats you can do it via command line like so:

 ```shell